pqibd/XSIP/README.md

-                  side_width=20,  # The number of pixels used on the side. e_range=0,  # The interested energy range for analysis. `0` for all available energies. lowpass=False,  # If `True`, apply a lowpass filter to reduce high frequency noise. save=False,  # Save the result or not (because the return result is usually large)?
+                  side_width=20,  # The number of pixels used on the side. e_range=0,  # The interested energy range for analysis. `0` for all available energies. lowpass=False,  # If `True`, apply a lowpass filter to reduce high frequency noise. save=False,  # Save the result or not (because the returned result is usually large)?
                   Verbose=False)  # If `True` (not suggested for general user), the program generates some figure during the data processing.
 ```